 Always on display

-The exhibition includes EMMA’s state-of-the-art media space presenting the Saastamoinen Foundation’s latest media art acquisitions.
-Media room programme:
+The exhibition also includes a media space equipped with EMMA’s state-of-the-art technology, displaying Saastamoinen Foundation’s new media art acquisitions.
+The media space programme:

 Elina Brotherus: Nu montant un escalator, 2017.
 Saastamoinen Foundation Art Collection

 Ola Kolehmainen: Hagia Sophia year 537 III, 2014.
 Saastamoinen Foundation Art Collection

 Grönlund-Nisunen: Restless Horizon, 2016.
 Saastamoinen Foundation Art Collection

 Olafur Eliasson: Pentagonal landscapes, 2017 © Ari Karttunen / EMMA